Skip to main content

 Fire-lighters in training observe fire behavior in piles of straw

 Participants from the S-130/190 Basic Fire Training observe different kinds of fire behavior demonstrated in burning piles of straw.
-The partipants also conducted a small prescribed burn as part of the training, burning blackberry patches in a pasture at Skyelark Ranch in Edgewood.
+The participants also conducted a small prescribed burn as part of the training, burning blackberry patches in a pasture at Skyelark Ranch in Edgewood.
 The burn increased the forage space for the livestock on the ranch by eradicating the blackberries.

-This training was co-sponsored by the University of California Cooperative Extension through a CAL FIRE Fire Preventiongrant focused on capacity building within California PBAs.
+This training was co-sponsored by the University of California Cooperative Extension through a CAL FIRE Fire Prevention grant focused on capacity building within California PBAs.

 University of California Cooperative Extension Logo